Namlamron/McManager/README.md

 1. **Configure the installer:**
    - Open `Install-Standalone.bat`
-   - Set your Git repository URL
+   - Set your Git repository URL at the top of the file

 2. **Copy to target computer:**
    - Copy `Install-Standalone.bat` to any folder